Rachel Millward: Political career

 Millward ran as the Green Party candidate in the 2021 by-election for the Hartfield seat on Wealden District Council, following the death of councillor Chris Hardy.
 She won the seat by 122 votes against the Conservative Party candidate Bruce Rainbow, gaining the seat from the Conservatives.
 Millward retained her seat in the 2023 Wealden District Council election, with an increased majority of 318.
 She was appointed joint-leader of the council in May 2023 alongside the Liberal Democrat councillor James Partridge, as part of a coalition agreement between the two parties.
+As leader, she has focused on improving the district’s sport and leisure provision and ensured investment in nature restoration.

 In July 2023, Millward was selected as the Green Party's prospective candidate for the constituency of Sussex Weald, but withdrew in May 2024 over concerns about being both a parliamentary candidate and leader of the council.
 In June 2025, Millward announced her candidacy for the Green Party deputy leadership election.
 Due to Zack Polanski winning the leadership election, Millward and Mothin Ali were elected as joint–deputy leaders, as the Green Party constitution stipulates that if there is a singular leader, there must be two deputy leaders.

-In October 2025, Millward was selected as the Green Party candidate for Mayor of Sussex and Brighton for the 2026 mayoral election.
+In October 2025, Millward was selected as the Green Party candidate for Mayor of Sussex and Brighton for the 2028 mayoral election.

 Personal life

 Millward lives in Hartfield with her husband and two children.
-Her eldest daughter was born on the opening day of the 2010 Birds Eye View film festival.
+Her elder daughter was born on the opening day of the 2010 Birds Eye View film festival.